andrewmcodes-archive/self_hosted_webfonts_demo/docs/post.md

+# Instantly speed up your Rails application by self-hosting your fonts

+A font can make or break your design, and as a result many of us are probably not using the default system fonts.
+[Google Fonts](https://fonts.google.com) makes it really easy to find the perfect font, but it can come with a performance cost.
+If you are loading a font directly from Google, the following tutorial is guaranteed to speed up your Rails application.

+To demonstrate, let's build a quick demo app.

 This is a tutorial, but I will assume you have a basic understanding of Ruby on Rails.
 If not, and you need me to elaborate on anything, let me know in the comments.

 ## Create a new Rails project